keboola/developers-docs/extend/common-interface/folders.md

     /data/out/tables
     /data/out/files

 This folder structure is always available to your application.
-For Custom Science the current directory will always be set to `/data/`, so the above folders can be accessed both with absolute and relative paths (e.g. `in/tables`).
+For Custom Science, the current directory will always be set to `/data/`, so the above folders can be accessed both with absolute and relative paths (e.g. `in/tables`).
 For Docker Extensions, the current directory is up to you.
 Do not put arbitrary files in the `/data/` folder as they will be uploaded into the user project